debops/debops/docs/acme-support.rst

 `Let's Encrypt <https://letsencrypt.org/>`_ service.
 It can be used to provision trusted X.509 certificates in a fully automated way.

-One of the methods to authenticate to an ACME CA server is so called "webroot" method, which uses a well-known path on the client web server to serve ACME challenges which can then be validated by the CA server.
-This should be sufficient to prove that a given subdomain is owned by the entity that requests the certificate.
+One of the challenges to prove control over a domain to an ACME CA server is called **http-01** , which uses a well-known path on the client web server to serve files which can then be validated by the CA server.
+This should be sufficient to prove that a given domain is controlled by the entity that requests the certificate.

-The ``debops.nginx`` Ansible role includes support for ACME challenge queries.
+The ``debops.nginx`` Ansible role includes support for the **http-01** challenge.
-They are enabled by default for all server configurations and can be used to automatically sign specified domains using the "webroot" method of official ``letsencrypt`` client or other ACME clients.
+They are enabled by default for all server configurations and can be used to prove control over specified domains using a ACME client.

 Role default variables
 ----------------------